 Spring is such a welcome season to many parents.
 To be able to get outside and enjoy the weather with your kids after a long, cold winter is music to anyone’s ears…especially if your little ones have been cooped up more often than not.
 There is SO much learning that can occur outdoors in the spring, and I love to take advantage of just about any of it that I can.
-Here are some of my tips for outdoor spring play, along with some activities from The Genius of Play!
+Here are some of my ideas for outdoor spring activities, along with some ideas for spring from The Genius of Play!

-- Dinosaur Garden: Creating a miniature landscape is the perfect setting for imaginative play.
+Dinosaur Garden: Creating a miniature landscape is the perfect setting for imaginative play.
 Collect small plants, rocks and twigs, plus plastic dinosaurs and other props to make your dinosaur garden.
-Remember, it’s supposed to be a mini version of a life-sized landscape, so choose plants that resemble larger plants (for example, a succulent can look like a big tree).
+Remember, it’s supposed to be a mini version of a life-sized landscape.
+Choose plants that resemble larger plants (for example, a succulent can look like a big tree).
 Tip: try covering little bowls with moss or dirt to make hills.
 Developmental Benefits: Creativity & Imagination, Physical Skills

 *These spring play ideas brought to you by the Toy Industry Association’s The Genius of Play Campaign, a movement to bring more play into children’s lives, along with all the developmental benefits that play has to offer!